These pages do not apply outside Great Britain.

 If the unfair dismissal test had not been satisfied, the claimant argued (in the alternative) that the scope of the Equality Act should be extended under EU law, as in Bleuse v MBT Transport and Wallis v Ministry of Defence below.
 However, the Court of Appeal did not have to consider this point.

 In 2013, the Supreme Court (pdf, link to supremecourt.gov.uk) refused permission to appeal on the issue of connection with Great Britain "because the application does not raise an arguable point of law, the question being one of fact for the Tribunal."
-(However, the case is going to the Supreme Court on whether the whistleblowing rules apply to a member of a limited partnership.)
+(However, the case did go to the Supreme Court on whether as a limited partner she was a 'worker' so as to have the protection of the whistleblowing rules.
+In 2014 the court held (pdf) that she was indeed a 'worker' so the whistleblowing rules applied.)

 Simpson v Intralinks (link to bailii.org), Employment Appeal Tribunal (EAT), 2012